icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 > Natural icing flight tests with an instrumented test airfoil are compared to 2D thermodynamic calculations.

 Ludlam, F. H.: The Heat Economy of a Rimed Cylinder.
 Quart.
 Jour.
 Roy.
 Meteorological Soc., vol. 77, no.334., Oct.
 1951.
+> Various "Ludlam Limits" have been implemented, but they produce different results.

 Messinger, B. L.: “Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed,” J. Aeron.
 Sci. vol. 20 no. 1, January 1953, pp 29-42.